bradfortner/Convergence-Jukebox-2/README.md

 # Convergence-Jukebox-2
-Update to the original Convergence Jukebox using a Kivy based GUI in place of Tkinter.
+Update to the original Convergence Jukebox using a Kivy based GUI in place of Tkinter and now the working version.
 Convergence Jukebox 2 is a fully functional retro jukebox application.
 It emulates "physical" jukeboxes and is written in Python.
 The software has been designed to be fully functional, playing mp3's both randomly and via a credit system.
 More at www.convergencejukebox.com

 **Convergence Jukebox 2** is open source Python based software that has been written in Python 2.7 to emulate a “retro” style jukebox.
 The type of jukebox that was popular in bars, restaurants and recreation areas during the 1950’s and 60’s.
 Written from scratch by **[Brad Fortner]** of Convergence Communications, Convergence Jukebox 2 plays properly formed ID3 tagged mp3 media.